Here’s why most people don’t bet on horse races: Because sometimes the favourite steed might have strong odds but still loses.

 The American central bank already boosted its main domestic interest rate once in 2016 and could hit the ‘up’ button twice more in 2017, experts say.

-Higher U.S. interest rates, however, could squeeze the Canadian dollar and force the Bank of Canada to boost our rates in order to protect the loonie’s value.
+Higher U.S. interest rates, however, could squeeze the Canadian dollar and force a Bank of Canada interest rate hike to boost our rates in order to protect the loonie’s value.

 Thus, the reasoning for a Canadian interest rate increase is two-fold: